Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Introduction

-\cite{Booth2018} propose a framework based on triplet embeddings to correct a continuous-time label generated by a fusion algorithm.
-This approach warps the fused label by selecting specific windows of it to collect extra information from human annotators through triplet comparisons.
-In \cite{Booth2018AVEC}, the authors use triplet embeddings to fuse real-time annotations.
-However, in these works the question of whether triplet comparisons alone can be used to generate the label $\bm{Y}$ is not studied.
+In \citep{Booth2018}, we proposed a framework based on triplet embeddings to correct a continuous-time label generated by a fusion algorithm.
+This approach warps the fused label by selecting specific windows of it in time to collect extra information from human annotators through triplet comparisons.
+In \citep{Booth2018AVEC}, we also used triplet embeddings to fuse real-time annotations directly, by using majority voting to make a decision for each query.
+However, in these works the question of whether triplet comparisons \textit{alone} can be used to generate the label $\bm{Y}$ is not studied.

+A Triplet Embedding approach to learn metrics from multi-modal data was first proposed in \citep{mcfee2011learning}.
+The authors develop an algorithm to account for noisy triplet labels (the notion of noisy labels was initially observed by \cite{ellis2002quest} in music applications).
+In \citep{mcfee2011learning}, the authors use their proposed algorithm to embed artists based on their (subjective) similarities.
+In \cite{mcfee2012learning} the authors introduce the idea of using ranking information extracted from metric leaning approaches for the comparison of music applied to recommender systems.
+However, none of these works use triplet embeddings to model the dynamics of subjective constructs over time.
 This is the topic of this paper.